vippsas/vipps-login-api/how-it-works/vipps-login-from-phone-number-api-howitworks.md

 ### 1. Initiate Vipps Login from phone number

-The merchant initiates Vipps Login on the users device from their system, based on the user's phone number.
+The merchant initiates Vipps Login on the user's device from their system, based on the user's phone number.
 The user receives a push notification from Vipps and clicks the push to open the Vipps app.

 If the user has turned off push notifications or for some other reason do not get the push, they can open Vipps themselves and automatically start the login flow.